DataStorytellingLab/visualize-social-patterns-census-api/visualize-social-patterns-census-api.md

 # Part 2: Visualize data patterns

 To visualize the data, we’ll use a library called `ggplot2`.
-It is based on s based on a statistical visualization concept called the “[grammar of graphics](https://www.tandfonline.com/doi/abs/10.1198/jcgs.2009.07098)” (hence the ‘gg’ applied to a ‘plot’).
-This approach is basically a layering structure, in which you first define a plot space and then add on additional layers of information.
+It is based on a statistical visualization concept called “[grammar of graphics](https://www.tandfonline.com/doi/abs/10.1198/jcgs.2009.07098)” (hence the ‘gg’ applied to a ‘plot’).
+The grammar of graphics is a layering structure, in which you first define a plot space and then add on additional layers of information.